Generic name: desvenlafaxine succinate

 â€‹The maximum recommended dose in patients with moderate renal impairment (24-hr creatinine clearance [CrCl] = 30 to 50 mL/min, Cockcroft-Gault [C-G]) is 50 mg per day.
 The maximum recommended dose in patients with severe renal impairment (24-hr CrCl less than 30 mL/min, C-G) or end-stage renal disease (ESRD) is 50 mg every other day.
 Supplemental doses should not be given to patients after dialysis [see Use in Specific Populations (8.6) and Clinical Pharmacology (12.3)].

 Patients with hepatic impairment

-The recommended dose in patients with hepatic impairment is 50 mg/day.
-Dose escalation above 100 mg/day is not recommended [see Clinical Pharmacology (12.6)].
+The recommended dose in patients with moderate to severe hepatic impairment is 50 mg per day.
+Dose escalation above 100 mg per day is not recommended [see Clinical Pharmacology (12.3)].